Mark Alexander – a Miscarriage of Justice

 Evidence has since come to light through a Serious Case Review of a meeting Samuel arranged “having occurred on 8 September” at his home, by which time Mark had of course long moved out.
 This wasn’t disclosed at trial and further undermines the prosecution’s assertion that Samuel died on the 5th, since their case hinges entirely upon this date.
-We now have evidence of multiple sightings of Samuel after this point, including a neighbour who told police that he was ‘80%’ sure that he had seen Sami on either 11 or 18 October, on his front drive.
+This has been further confirmed by a sighting of Samuel from a neighbour who told police that he was ‘80%’ sure that he had seen Sami on either 11 or 18 October, on his front drive.
 “I am 100% certain it was Sami”.
-Moreover, during Mark’s trial, another witness admitted changing a statement she had made about an encounter with Samuel in October when prompted by police to ‘reconsider’ her account.

 Samuel’s past and disappearance

 Samuel was an extremely private man with a predilection for avoiding contact with even close relatives if it suited him.
 In new evidence, his family relate how “he used to disappear and stop writing to us from time to time, then return again saying he was busy or ill.
 We tried to telephone him several times and no-one was home.
 After that he changed the phone number and we did not know why”.
 At trial, neighbours described how “he was perfectly capable of dropping off the radar when he wanted”.
 In fact, Samuel had been leading a double life for years using multiple aliases (at least eight) and going to extraordinary lengths to maintain the secrecy of his activities.
 A Serious Case Review noted that “he seemed not to exist”.
 Witnesses told the Court that Samuel “could easily accumulate many enemies” and “knew he had made many enemies”.
 Yet, the police made no attempt to develop these lines of enquiry or investigate Samuel’s fake identities.
 The scant attention paid to any alternative explanation for Samuel’s death is one of the factors that makes us question the safety of Mark’s conviction.